We do not plan on taking new PhD rotation students for the 2021-2022 academic year.

 Medha was a CBN major whose project focused on mechanisms of programmed cell death during Parkinson's disease.
 She was a recipient of a Summer Student Fellowship from the Parkinson's Foundation (2020).
 She is currently a postbac in the NIH IRTA program, working in Mark Cookson's lab.

 Kim was a rotation student in the Neuroscience PhD program at Rutgers.
 She performed in vivo studies of ZIKV pathogenesis using mouse genetic tools to target RIPK3 expression in astrocytes.
 She is currently pursuing her PhD in the lab of Gary Aston Jones.

 Aisha Patel: Undergraduate Researcher (2019-2020)

 Aisha was a CBN major in the SAS honors program.
 She was the recipient of a DLS Summer Undergraduate Research Fellowship (2019).
 She was also named a Henry Rutgers Scholar (2020) in recognition of her outstanding honors thesis examining roles for alpha synuclein in promoting neuroinflammatory astrocyte polarization.
-Aisha is currently taking a gap year while applying to medical school.
+Aisha is currently working as a medical scribe while applying to medical school.

 Winnie was a CBN major who initiated our first studies examining roles for P53 during Zika virus infection.
 She was the recipient of an Aresty Undergraduate Research Fellowship (2019) and a DLS Summer Undergraduate Research Fellowship (2020).
 She is currently pursuing a DDS at the University at Buffalo.